 To understand the dynamics of the NE during closed mitosis our laboratory studies multiple inducible knockdown parasite lines with a defect in NE, including one mutant with the loss of its NE during replication (see figure).
 In addition, we are mapping the proteome of the outer and inner nuclear membrane utilizing the method of proximal-dependent labeling of proteins.

 An understanding of the molecular mechanism of cell division in malaria parasites could reveal vulnerable targets for antimalarials.
 In addition, a mutation in NE proteins results in a broad spectrum of human diseases including cancer, therefore studying the divergent mitotic mechanism of Plasmodium spp might provide new insights on common properties of NE biology.

 Transmission electron microscopy of early schizont-stage parasites from a wild-type parasite (upper panel) and a transgenic parasite (lower panel).

 Expansion microscopy of malaria parasite

 Each schizont-stage parasite produces dozen of daughter cells, each of which is around 1.5 µm in length and 1 µm in diameter.
 To study the dynamic of the nuclear envelope during the nuclear division of the malaria blood-stage parasite, we need to monitor cellular events at the microscopic scale.

-To tackle this challenge, we will deploy a recently-developed technique named ExM for Expansion Microscopy that enables to physically expand preserved cells isotropically via a chemical process (see figure).
+To tackle this challenge, we will deploy a recently-developed technique named ExM for Expansion Microscopy that enables us to physically expand preserved cells isotropically via a chemical process (see figure).